kstenerud/concise-encoding/ce-structure.md

     |---------| |---------|
        real      imaginary

-**Note**: It's a good idea to store multibyte primitive binary types in little endian byte order since that's what all modern CPUs use natively.
+**Note**: It's a good idea to store multi-byte primitive binary types in little endian byte order since that's what all modern CPUs use natively.

 In this example, we'll assign the custom type code 99 to our complex number type (assume that we've stated this in our schema).
 Therefore, a complex number such as 2.94 + 3i would be represented as follows: